Gnosis-MEP/Benchmark-Platform-Controller/README.md

             "image": "registry.insight-centre.org/sit/mps/forwarder:other-tag",
             "cpus": "2.5"
         }
+    },
+    "target_system":{
+        "version": "1.0.0"
     }
 }
 ```
-In this example, the system would start up the latest version of master branch of the target system (MPS Node project), but replacing the Namespace-Mapper tag with the `some-tag`.
+In this example, the system would start up the target system (MPS Node project) using the version "1.0.0" as a basis, but replacing the Namespace-Mapper tag with the `some-tag`.
 And also replacing the Forwarder docker image tag with `other-tag`, as well as changing the docker `cpus` configuration for 2.5.

+If `target_system` is empty it will use the latest version from the master branch of the target system.

+If `override_services` is empty, it will use the specified version as it is.

 ### Response
 Sending this request should give back two possible responses: